d-Sujeeth/Auto_deploy/README.md

-# FastAPI and Traefik and watchtower Docker Setup
+# FastAPI and Traefik and Watchtower with Jenkins and Docker Setup

-This repository contains a Dockerized FastAPI application, configured with Traefik as a reverse proxy and load balancer.
-The setup includes Watchtower for automatic container updates.

 ## Project Structure